Roy Moore: Removal from office

 On August 22, 2003, two days after the deadline for the Ten Commandments monument's removal had passed, the Alabama Judicial Inquiry Commission (JIC) filed a complaint with the Alabama Court of the Judiciary (COJ), a panel of judges, lawyers and others appointed variously by judges, legal leaders, the governor and the lieutenant governor.
 The complaint effectively suspended Moore from the chief justice position pending a hearing by the COJ.

 The COJ ethics hearing was held on November 12, 2003.
 Moore repeated his earlier sentiment that "to acknowledge God cannot be a violation of the Canons of Ethics.
 Without God there can be no ethics."
 He also acknowledged that he would repeat his defiance of the court order if given another opportunity to do so, and that if he returned to office, "I certainly wouldn't leave [the monument] in a closet, shrouded from the public."
 In closing arguments, the assistant attorney general said Moore's defiance, left unchecked, "undercuts the entire workings of the judicial system ...
 What message does that send to the public, to other litigants?
 The message it sends is: If you don't like a court order, you don't have to follow it."

 The next day, the COJ issued a unanimous opinion ruling that "Chief Justice Moore has violated the Alabama Canons of Judicial Ethics as alleged by the JIC in its complaint."
 The COJ had several disciplinary options, including censure or suspension without pay, but because Moore's responses had indicated he would defy any similar court orders in the future, the COJ concluded that "under these circumstances, there is no penalty short of removal from office that would resolve this issue."

+Moore appealed the COJ's ruling to the Supreme Court of Alabama on December 10, 2003.
+A special panel of retired judges and justices was randomly selected to hear the case.
+Moore argued that the COJ did not consider the underlying legality of the federal courts' order that the monument be removed from the courthouse.
+The Alabama Supreme Court rejected this argument, saying that the COJ did not have the authority to overrule the federal courts, only to determine whether Moore violated the Canons of Judicial Ethics.
+Therefore, the Court reasoned, it was enough to show that a procedurally-valid order was in place against Moore.
+Moore also argued that the COJ had imposed a religious test on him to hold his office, and that the COJ's actions had violated his own rights under the Free Exercise Clause of the First Amendment.

+The Supreme Court of Alabama rejected each of these arguments as well, and ruled on April 30, 2004, that the COJ had acted properly.
+The court also upheld the sanction of removal as appropriate.